Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 Packing Up Formula

 One important thing that determines what you pack in your baby’s diaper bag depends on how you feed your baby.
-If you are formula feeding, you should feed newborns and young babies whenever they seem hungry.1 During the first few days, most healthy formula-fed newborns feed about every two-to-three hours.
-As they grow, they often eat about every three-to-four hours.1
+If you are formula feeding, you should feed newborns and young babies whenever they seem hungry.1 most healthy formula-fed newborns feed about every two to three hours during the first few days.
+As they grow, they often eat about every three to four hours.1

-On average, a newborn drinks about one-and-a-half to three ounces each feed, and at two months, that increases to four-to-five ounces; at four months, from four-to-six ounces, and at six months, up to six-to-eight ounces.
+On average, a newborn drinks about one-and-a-half to three ounces each feeding.
+At two months, that increases to four to five ounces; at four months, from four to six ounces; and at six months, up to six to eight ounces.
 Based on that information, you can calculate how much formula, water, and bottles you’ll need to get through your trip.
 Pack your formula and the necessary tools you’ll need to feed in a container that fits into your diaper bag.

 PopYum bottles